-“Seldom, if ever indeed, has a more interesting personality come to these shores from Europe.” —Joseph Russo, biographer of Lorenzo Da Ponte
+“Seldom, if ever indeed, has a more interesting personality come to these shores from Europe.” —Joseph Russo, Lorenzo Da Ponte: Poet and Adventurer

 Opera aficionados will know Lorenzo Da Ponte’s name because of his authorship of the libretti of Wolfgang Mozart’s three great Italian comic operas: Le Nozze di Figaro, Don Giovanni, and Cosi fan tutte—and that only because the trio of works are commonly termed, for ease of identification, as “the Da Ponte” operas.
 But the biography of the Italian-born, and American-buried, poet remains largely unknown to most music lovers.

 Lorenzo da Ponte was born Emanuele Conegliano in 1749, the first child of a Jewish family who lived in the town of Ceneda, some fifty miles north of Venice.
 Illiterate until his father hired a tutor for him when he was eleven years old, Emanuele was known by his friends as “the clever dunce,” for he displayed a quick mind despite his lack of learning.
 In 1763, his widower-father, at the age of forty, decided to marry a sixteen-year-old Catholic girl, and in order to do so, he had his three sons convert with him to Roman Catholicism.
 The family took the surname of the bishop who baptized them, Da Ponte, with Emanuele also taking the bishop’s first name.
 Lorenzo’s new mother, only two years his senior, would eventually bear her husband three boys and seven girls.